nopara73/ForeverAloneProgramming/Inception.md

 ## 4. (ProjectManagement) Estimate cost and schedule

-With each key deliverable listed at high level it is now time to break the deliverable down into smaller sub-deliverables.
-Thinking about the steps needed to achieve each key deliverable will come in useful later on when you start doing proof-of-concept work.
-You don't need to go into too much detail here - that will come later in the Elaborate phase.
-An example might be:

-Key Deliverable:

-1. Allow users to message everyone in their contacts all at once or per-group.

-    1.1 Allow users to create groups

-    1.2 Allow users to assign contacts to one or more groups

-    1.3 Add a 'send to group' option which lets users pick which group/s to send to

 At this point it is fine to give a gut feeling estimation on how long every phase will take.
-You can get a more accurate estimation for the Construction (and Deployment) phase by giving an time estimation to every high level requirements you defined.
+You can get a more accurate estimation for the Construction (and Deployment) phase by giving a time estimation to every high level requirements you defined.
 Regarding the costs, try to identify the main ones.
 But remember the motto of this phase: do not get lost in details.

 ## 5. (ProjectManagement) Determine project feasibility